itissid/drop_webdemo/README.md

 sid@Sids-MacBook-Pro:~/workspace/herenow_demo$ docker run --rm app-image  bash -c "cat pyproject.toml|grep drop_backend" file = "/backend/dist/drop_backend-1.0.7a0-py3-none-any.whl"
 ```
-4. Now use 1.0.7a0 built above and add this to the pyproject.toml of `herenow_demo` and do a `poetry update` and `poetry build` to make sure the wheel is built locally.
-You can also bump the version of `herenow_demo` itself.
+4. Now use this build, `1.0.7a0` is the example, built above and add this to the pyproject.toml of `herenow_demo` and do a `poetry update` and `poetry build` to make sure the wheel is built locally.
+You should bump the version of `herenow_demo` itself.
-5. Build `herenow_demo` using `poetry build` and push the wheel to pypi using `poetry publish`
+5. Build `herenow_demo` using `poetry build` and push the wheel to pypi using `poetry publish`.
 6. Lastly add tags for these versions to git repos of both the projects and push them to github.

 ## Docker 2(DockerfileDeploy): This will be the container that will host the app and the SQLite DB.
 Building the app image that will be deployed on the k8s cluster is very similar to the last step for the above local build
+0. cd into this project directory and copy over `drop.db` to this directory
-1. Assuming you have updated the drop_backend version in herenow demo and published the alpha version to pypi, you can build the app image:
+1. Assuming you have updated the `drop_backend` version in herenow demo and published the alpha version to pypi, you can build the app image:
 ```
 ./docker_test_before_deploy.sh --build-arg DEPLOY_TAG=1.1.0a0

+This give the command:

 $ docker build --target base -t pre-deploy-herenow-demo -f DockerfileDeploy \
 --build-arg ALLOWED_ORIGINS=http://127.0.0.1:8000,http://localhost:8000 \
---build-arg SQLITE_DB_PATH=sqlite:////Users/sid/workspace/drop/drop.db \
+--build-arg SQLITE_DB_PATH=sqlite:////app/drop.db \
 --build-arg RELOAD_WEBAPP=True \
 --build-arg SECRET_KEY=secret-key \
 --build-arg ORS_API_ENDPOINT=http://orsapp:8080/ors/v2/directions/{profile} \